armory/docs-cdaas/content/en/deployment/overview.md

 ## Defining a Deployment

 CD as a Service allows you to decoratively define your deployment configuration using a simple YAML file declaratively.
-At its core need to provide only three pieces of information:
+At its core you only need to provide only three pieces of information:

 * The environment/target you want to deploy to
 * The artifacts you want to have deployed